PaddlePaddle/PaddleOCR/deploy/hubserving/readme_en.md

 # Service deployment based on PaddleHub Serving

-The hubserving service deployment directory includes three service packages: text detection, text recognition, two-stage series connection and table recognition.
+The hubserving service deployment directory includes five service packages: text detection, text recognition, two-stage series connection, table recognition and PP-Structure.
 Please select the corresponding service package to install and start service according to your needs.
 The directory is as follows:
 ```
 deploy/hubserving/
   └─  ocr_det     text detection module service package